 - Insulating drink-through lid and bottom cover

-- Radiant burner is enclosed by unique heat exchanger for solid performance in windy conditions; advanced pressure regulator optimizes heat output over life of fuel canister
+- Radiant burner is enclosed by unique heat exchanger for solid performance in windy conditions

-- Stove and fuel stow inside 1.7-liter pot, ideal for everything from solo trips to cooking for groups of up to three people; collapsible handle locks see-thru lid in place for easy transport
+- Stove and fuel stow inside 1.7-liter pot; collapsible handle locks see-thru lid in place for easy transport

 - One-pound, 1.5-ounce minimum weight and one-pound, 2.1-ounce packed weight; 80-minute burn time with eight-ounce MSR IsoPro canister and three-minute boil time for one liter of water